Skip to main content

 How Does GINA Regulate Family Information?

 GINA introduces a critical layer of protection concerning genetic information, which is broadly defined to include your family’s medical history.
-The law strictly prohibits from offering incentives in exchange for your or that of your family members.
+The law strictly prohibits wellness programs from offering incentives in exchange for your genetic information or that of your family members.
 There is, however, a specific allowance for an employee’s spouse.
 A wellness program may offer an incentive for a spouse to provide information about their own current or past health status.

 The value of this spousal incentive is also capped, typically at 30% of the cost of self-only coverage, mirroring the ADA’s limit for employees.
 It is important to note that this allowance does not extend to an employee’s children; programs cannot offer rewards for their health information.
 This distinction reinforces the law’s focus on protecting the genetic and medical privacy of the entire family unit, creating a clear boundary that wellness programs cannot cross.